0

 Step 1: Prep Pans

-Preheat oven to 325° F. Line two 8-9″ round baking pans with parchment paper and spray well with nonstick cooking spray.
+Preheat oven to 325° F. Line two 8-9″ round baking pans with parchment paper and spray well with nonstick cooking spray (this helps the cakes release cleanly and keeps them from sticking to the pan).
 Set aside.

 Step 2: Mix Dry Ingredients